digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-domain-oriented-architecture.md

 - A new folder is created called `domains`.
 In that we have a folder for each domain, e.g. `beratungshilfe`, `fluggastrechte`.
 In those we have more folders depicting the specific flows of the domain, e.g. `vorabcheck` and `formular`.
 - There might be a domain-overarching folder called `shared` for domains very similar to each other, like `beratungshilfe`and `prozesskostenhilfe` or domain-irrelevant things like `persoenlicheDaten`.
 - Things that are now specific to one service should reside in the `domains` folder.
 That includes:
-  - airport data + logic
+  - domain specific data, for example airports
   - pdf filling logic + handout generation
   - Strapi "extra" flowIDs
   - Vorabcheck progress configuration